noahmclean1/First-Year-Projects/README.md

 Please contact me if you would like me to make these files private, as they are my personal work on class projects.
  My intention is to show the work I have done and experience I have gained in my first year of classes, NOT to share or distribute answers.

-# First Quarter Projects
+# Fall Quarter Projects
 All completed in Racket (running the 'main' function in each will activate the project, although they take in a few parameters)

  Cell Field is a fully functional and configurable pattern board.
 There are three colors.
 Clicking a cell will advance the color, 'a' will advance the entire field, and 'r' will reset them all to the base color.

  Chess Game is a complete chess game, in which the player plays both sides.
 All rules that I know of are implemented (including castling, pawn promotion, and en passant pawn movement).

- # Second Quarter Projects
+ # Spring Quarter Projects
  All completed in C (only MyShell is a standalone program, the other two are meant to run with grading software)

   Csim is a cache simulator.
 The csim.c file initializes a simulation of a computer cache, then trans.c utilizes different methods to optimize the transposal of different sized matrices to the virtual cache.